Cabinet Finishes and Hardware

 5. Distressed Finish

 A distressed finish will give your cabinets an aged appearance.
 Think of a mountain cabin in the woods.
-Since this is technically a paint technique, the same cons apply as from a painted finish.
+Since this is technically a painting technique, the same cons apply as from a painted finish.

 6. Varnished Finish

-A high gloss finish that creates long lasting durability for your cabinets.
+A high gloss finish that creates long-lasting durability for your cabinets.